Skip to main content Skip to footer

 Music Production

-Participants produce an original musical piece designed to be played during the closing session of the national TSA conference.
+Participants produce an original musical piece that reflects the annual theme on the TSA website under Themes & Problems.
 The quality of the musical piece and required documentation (including elements such as a plan of work, self-evaluation, and a list of hardware, software, and instruments used) determines advancement to the semifinal level of competition, during which semifinalist participants are interviewed.

 Middle School

-TSA offers 36 middle school competitions.
+In the Middle School Competitive Events Guide for the 2024 and 2025 National TSA Conferences, TSA offers 36 middle school competitions.
 The eligibility chart provides the eligibility requirements for each competition and is applicable to the national TSA conference.
 (State delegations may choose to alter their events for local conferences.
 Click on your state to preview the requirements pertaining to your regional and/or state conferences.)

 Computer Aided Design (CAD) Foundations